Exploring Target Representations for Masked Autoencoders: Does Matter in MKD?

 We first investigate the effect of using networks initialized differently as teachers for masked knowledge distillation.
 Four canonical methods as \textbf{\textit{pre-trained teachers}} are substantiated, each from a category distinguished based on their computation pipelines, \ie, DeiT~\cite{deit} for supervised learning, DINO~\cite{dino} for contrastive learning, DALL-E~\cite{dall-e} for autoregressive generation, and MAE~\cite{mae} for autoencoding.
 The results of initialized teacher at the 0$^\mathrm{th}$ stage and of its distilled student at the 1$^\mathrm{st}$ stage are shown in \cref{tab:different teacher}.

 \paragraph{Different $h_\phi(\cdot)$ lead to similarly performed students.} After the first stage of masked knowledge distillation, the student consistently outperforms teacher as shown in \cref{tab:different teacher}, yielding 1.8\%, 1.0\%, 2.4\%, and 0.7\% performance gains for four different $h_\phi(\cdot)$ respectively, demonstrating the effectiveness of masked knowledge distillation for visual representation learning.
 Although the performance order of different $h_\phi(\cdot)$ is reserved after the first stage of distillation, the students distilled from different $h_\phi(\cdot)$ have closer downstream performances compared to the original $h_\phi(\cdot)$.
+The performance variance drops from 2.24 to 0.37 after the first stage of distillation.
 Take MAE and DALL-E being the initialized teachers as an example, the performance range in classification, drops from 2.5\% (83.6\% \textit{vs.} 81.1\%) to 0.8\% (84.3\% \textit{vs.} 83.5\%), indicating that the performance gap is narrowed after the first stage.
 The conclusion holds true for experiments on object detection and semantic segmentation.